-Evidence-Based peer grief support designed specifically for youth in foster care.
+A peer-grief support group designed specifically for youth in foster care.

 Studies conducted show that the youth’s experiences of death and non-death losses are under-acknowledged in the child welfare system.
 The L.Y.G.H.T. program was developed to create a trauma-informed and grief-informed program to support the needs of youth.